 - As a consequence, the corresponding worksheet containing the dataset is split after the first 2 columns.
 You will see separate scroll areas too.

-Read More: How to Freeze Selected Panes in Excel (10 Ways)
+Read More: How to Freeze Columns in Excel

 3. Lock 2 Columns Using Magic Freeze Button in Excel